open-ephys/ephys-course/source/Materials/exday4TA.rst

 This workflow is detecting each sample.

 • Use the 'Buffer (Dsp)' and 'Average' nodes to run the detection over more than 1 sample.
-You will need to output only the first value from Average (it will be default return 4 values and then the other nodes won't work.)
+You will need to output only the first value from Average (it will by default return 4 values, and then the other nodes won't work as they can only receive 1 value.)
 Do this by right-clicking on Average/Output/Val0.

 • Run the workflow and tap the pin on the Teensy.